-Dr. Sarita Verma is the dean, president and CEO of the Northern Ontario School of Medicine as of July 1, 2019.
+Dr. Sarita Verma is the president, vice-chancellor, dean and CEO of NOSM University.
 She was the vice-president, education at the Association of Faculties of Medicine of Canada and is a professor emerita in the Department of Family and Community Medicine.

 Until January 2016, she was the associate vice-provost, relations with health care institutions and special advisor to the dean of medicine at the University of Toronto.
 Formerly the deputy dean of the Faculty of Medicine (2008-2015) and associate vice-provost, health professions education (2010-2015), she is a family physician who originally trained as a lawyer at the University of Ottawa (1981) and later completed her medical degree at McMaster University (1991).
 She has been a diplomat in Canada’s Foreign Service and worked with UNHCR in Sudan and Ethiopia for several years.